 In his The Hebrew Bible: a Socio-Literary Introduction (Philadelphia: Fortress Press, 1985, page 225) Norman Gottwald lists the key experiences of this confederacy and why it was that the exodus functioned as an 'umbrella metaphor' for them.
-They, too, were a people oppressed by kings, and they came together to escape from physical and mental bondage to the oppressor.

-They, too, were a people freed from an imposed social order, and they came together to create an inter-tribal community of mutually supported equals; they, too, were a people whose leaders had been imposed and who now struggled to create a new kind of leadership in the absence of coercive state power; they, too, were a people in a very precarious economic situation.
+They, too, were a people oppressed by kings, and they came together to escape from physical and mental bondage to the oppressor; they, too, were a people freed from an imposed social order, and they came together to create an inter-tribal community of mutually supported equals; they, too, were a people whose leaders had been imposed and who now struggled to create a new kind of leadership in the absence of coercive state power; they, too, were a people in a very precarious economic situation.

 The tribes of 'Israel' committed themselves to organise their communities on the principles of justice that followed from worshipping a God who 'hears the cry of the poor'.

-Decisions were supposed to be made not by custom, for it benefited the status quo and proved ineffectual as an instrument of justice; not by authoritarian law enacted by the powerful; not by 'wisdom' which, as practised, was a form of self-interested know-how for the benefit of those who were influential; not by necromancy, fate, chance or random superstition; but by remembering the deeds of YHWH and by listening to YHWH's voice.
+Decisions were supposed to be made not by custom, for custom benefited the status quo and proved ineffectual as an instrument of justice; not by authoritarian law enacted by the powerful; not by 'wisdom' which, as practised, was a form of self-interested know-how for the benefit of those who were influential; not by necromancy, fate, chance or random superstition; but by remembering the deeds of YHWH and by listening to YHWH's voice.
 Success was to be measured, not by the achievement of personal kudos, but by what gave glory to YHWH; that is to say, by what attracted people to praise YHWH and his action in favour of his people.
-The land belonged to YHWH and so could be enjoyed only so long as the occupants were faithful to YHWH.
+The land belonged to YHWH and so could be used only so long as the occupants were faithful to YHWH.

-When the northern tribes met at the covenant-shrine at Shechem, the various tribal ancestral legends were shared, and the story of the Exodus was told and re-told.
+When the tribes met at the covenant-shrine at Shechem, the various tribal ancestral legends were shared, and the story of the Exodus was told and re-told.
 Writing was a rare phenomenon in a peasant community where trade was mostly by exchange.
 Traditions were handed on in oral form.
 Religious traditions found expression especially in liturgical forms that were committed to memory by usage.
 It is these traditions which were later written down and which we now read in the Bible.
 Knowledge of the oral origins of the material warns us against reading the biblical narratives outside such a context.
-We can be confident that we are reading material which puts us in touch with truth, so long as we recognise that it is the truth of religious experience expressed in the ritual language of cult.
+We can be confident that we are reading material that puts us in touch with truth, so long as we recognise that it is the truth of religious experience expressed in the ritual language of cult.
+In an article 'The influence of oral tradition upon exegesis and the senses of Scripture' in CBQ 1958, pages 299-326, Carol Stuhlmueller writes: